 Implement – Early adoption is allowed in 2019 – any takers?

-If you have any questions about CECL, please contact Matt Prunier or your BNN audit professional at 1.800.244.7444.
+If you have any questions about CECL, please contact Matt Prunier or your BNN advisor at 800.244.7444.